mircotoll01/butterfly-SOA-driver/README.md

 Turn on a SOA or an LD:

 ```
-SOA ON
+CCC ON
 PWM 100
 ```

 Enable PWM modulation

 ```
-SOA ON
+CCC ON
 PWM XXX
 ```

 Enable double threshold modulation

 ```
-SOA ON
+CCC ON
 DBL XXX
 ```